learn-co-curriculum/dsc-capstone-submission-checklist/README.md

-# DS Capstone Submission Checklist
+# DS Capstone MVP Submission Checklist

-Please complete this checklist prior to submitting your Capstone to ensure that you have included all required elements.
+Use this checklist to avoid forgetting any required elements from your Capstone MVP.
 This is based on the [Capstone Rubric]().

-It will help you avoid forgetting any important details.
+## How to Use This Checklist

+Fork this checklist, and complete it prior to submitting your Capstone for review.
+You can mark items as complete by adding an 'x' between the brackets in your Markdown file (i.e. change [ ] to [x]).

 ## Business Understanding

 - [ ] Clearly explain the real-world problem your project attempts to solve in...
   - [ ] Readme
   - [ ] Notebook
   - [ ] Slides

 ## Data Understanding

 - [ ] Describes the data source in...
   - [ ] Readme
   - [ ] Notebook
   - [ ] Slides
 - [ ] Notebook describes properties of all variables used in project

 ## Data Preparation

-- [ ] Text
+- [ ] D

 ## Modeling
 - [ ] Text